-There is no single view on what was the original intent of the Treaty of Waitangi.
-However, an analysis of its wording reveals that there were at least three broad objectives - the cession of sovereignty, absolute control (by the Crown) of land matters, and law and order equally for Māori and settlers.
+To begin with, and despite my own views this subject, there is no single opinion on what was the original intent of the Treaty of Waitangi.
+However, an analysis of its wording reveals that there were at least three broad objectives - first, (and already mentioned) the cession of sovereignty, second, absolute control (by the Crown) of land matters, and lastly, law and order equally for Māori and settlers.
 William Hobson was responsible for drafting the Treaty, however, he was guided by a set of instructions from Lord Normanby, who in turn was influenced by various other reports on the New Zealand situation.

-These reports were based on what was observed here during the early 1800s and the impact unmanaged colonisation was having on the indigenous population.
-In an 1832 report to his superiors in England, James Busby (the official New Zealand Resident) noted the "miserable condition of the natives" and which "promised to leave the country destitute of a single aboriginal inhabitant."
+These reports were based on what was observed here during the early 1800s and in particular the impact unmanaged colonisation was having on the indigenous Māori population.
+In an 1832 report to his superiors in England, James Busby (the official New Zealand Resident) made light of the "miserable condition of the natives" and which "promised to leave the country destitute of a single aboriginal inhabitant."
 Even then, the population was in sharp decline and expectations were that this would continue and unless there was some form of active intervention.3